beabel/radiowecker/README.md

 3. splitting the radio and settings pages to make space for favorites buttons.
 4. a completely redesigned web configuration page with full remote view and control of the radio.

+NEW SINCE V3.0.0
+5. Alarm Setting possible on Touchscreen (Big Thx to JeaneLG)

 At the time of publishing this blog article, a complete set was available for purchase from AZ-Delivery.
 Currently this is not offered, but all required parts can be ordered individually.